Header images courtesy of Mel Joulwan and Paleo Spirit. Updated January 1, 2018.

 *Yes, yes but only if you’re not baking with it, and every time you ask us about pancakes on the Whole30, Ryan is sad.

 Before You Ask, “Can I Have…”

 Before you even read this list, please make sure you’ve done the following:

 No, really read it, a few times.
-Don’t ask if quinoa is okay, because we spell it out clearly right there in the rules.
+Don’t ask if quinoa or Siete tortillas are okay, because we spell it out clearly right there in the rules.
+(They’re not.)

 Read your labels.

 Before you ask whether Cholula hot sauce, French’s Yellow, or a Tanka bar* is compliant, read the ingredient list!
 If all of the ingredients are okay, the food is okay.
 If it contains an off-plan ingredient, then it’s out for your Whole30.

 *Yes, yes, and no because of the added sugar.

 Remember, added sugar is about the ingredients, not the nutrition label.

 The amount of sugar listed on the nutrition label has nothing to do with whether something is Whole30 or not.
 Nutrition labels round to the nearest full digit, so just because something says “0 grams” next to “sugar” doesn’t mean there’s no added sugar!
 Look for any form of sugar (real or artificial) in the ingredient list.
 If it’s there, it’s out for your Whole30.